 NATIONAL BAGEL DAY

 This kosher carbohydrate brings complex flavors to the deli and sandwich bar.
 In the United States, we love our crunch-on-the-outside-chewy-on-the-inside bread.
-They’re a staple in our freezers and as a winter pick-me-up.
+So they’re a staple in our freezers and as a winter pick-me-up.

 Polish-Jewish immigrants introduced the bagel to the United States.
 Throughout New York City and the surrounding boroughs, they grew thriving businesses.
 Of course, it didn’t take long for the bakers to organize.
 In 1907, they created the International Beigel Bakers’ Union.
-For decades, Bagel Bakers Local 338 held contracts with nearly all bagel bakeries in and around the city for its workers.
+For decades, Bagel Bakers Local 338 held contracts with nearly all bagel bakeries for its workers in and around the city.

 Until the 1960s, bakeries made bagels by hand.
 Then Daniel Thompson invented the bagel maker, and along came a heated debate of man versus the machine.
 Thereafter, the question of the better bagel dangled before customers.
 Was it the handcrafted beigel or the manufactured bagel?